AmyHilaire/otequip-info/source/posts/2015-08-22-jay2-cushion.html.markdown

 When opening up a J2 cushion box, you will find the cushion (firm foam base, fluid pad and cover), plus any accessories ordered.
 Accessories such as the adductor wedges or obliquity wedges come in pairs.
-The fluid supplement pads can be oridered individually and placed anywhere you like.
+The fluid supplement pads can be ordered individually and placed anywhere you like.
 I have found that you need to BYO additional adhesive Velcro and some scissors when setting up a J2 with additional postural components.

-As there can be a bit of a delay between trialing the cushion with a user and their own cushion actually arriving, I've found that taking before and after photos of the user's posture, and taking photos of the set-up of the cushion at the stage where everyone was happy, is a great habit.
+As there can be a bit of a delay between trialling the cushion with a user and their own cushion actually arriving, I've found that **taking before and after photos** of the user's posture, and taking photos of the set-up of the cushion at the stage where everyone was happy, is a great habit.
 When it comes time to configure cushion, I've got a reminder of what went where!